jinhwanlazy/py-boscoin-base/README.md

     r=requests.get('https://horizon-testnet.stellar.org/friendbot?addr='+publickey)
 ```
 ### 2.2 Livenet
-On the other hand, if you would like to create an account in the livenet, you should buy some Stellar Lumens from an exchange.
-When you withdraw the Lumens into your new account, the exchange will automatically create the account for you.
+On the other hand, if you would like to create an account in the livenet, you should buy some BOS from an exchange.
+When you withdraw the BOS into your new account, the exchange will automatically create the account for you.
 However, if you want to create an account from another account of your own, you may run the following code:
 ```python
     from boscoin_base.keypair import Keypair